 STEP 2: Complete the Entrance Counseling at studentloans.gov.

 Students who have borrowed federal loans at TC in a previous aid year can skip this step.
 Only one entrance counseling session is required for both the Federal Unsubsidized Stafford and Graduate PLUS Loans.
 The completed session will automatically renew from year to year, so this step does not need to be repeated.
 When you submit the completed counseling session, be sure to enter TC's School Code (G03979), not the code for Columbia University.
-View the left navigation bar on the main studentloans.gov page to find the link for entrance counseling.
+View the navigation bar on the main studentloans.gov page to find the link for entrance counseling.
+It will appear as "Complete Loan Counseling."

 STEP 3: Complete the Federal Stafford Electronic Master Promissory Note (E-MPN).
 This will appear on studentloans.gov as "Subsidized/Unsubdized MPN."

 Students who have borrowed the Federal Direct Unsubsidized Stafford Loan at TC within the last 10 years can skip this step.
 First-time Stafford Loan borrowers at TC will need to complete a Federal Stafford E-MPN at studentloans.gov.
 Once completed/satisfied, this requirement will automatically renew itself for up to ten years.
 When you submit the completed counseling session, be sure to enter TC's School Code (G03979), not the code for Columbia University.
-View the left navigation bar on the main studentloans.gov page to find the link to complete your E-MPN.
+View the navigation bar on the main studentloans.gov page to find the link to complete your E-MPN.
+It will appear as "Complete Loan Agreement (Master Promissory Note)."

 STEP 4: Allow several business days for your loan requirements to show up as completed in your TC Portal.